Kids DIY Bubble Bath Foam

 Making soap foam is not only for bubble bath time, it’s a great idea for an afternoon fun foam sensory activity.
 It’s just interesting to play with bubbles.

-Follow the instructions on how to make bubble foam for a foam sensory play or for a perfect bubble bath.
+Follow the instructions on how to make bubble foam for even foam sensory play.

 Bubble Foam Recipe

 - half cup liquid soap (I prefer tear-free bubble bath soap over dish soap because it’s more gentle on the skin)